What Is the Down Payment on a $400k House?

 What Size Down Payment Do You Need for a $400k Home?

-It's possible to purchase a $400k home with zero money down, but most buyers will need somewhere between $12,000 and $20,000 – plus closing costs.
-To find out what low down payment loans you qualify for and how the amount you put down could affect your monthly costs, check today's rates and begin the application process with a trusted mortgage lender.
+It's possible to purchase a $400k home with zero money down, but most buyers will need somewhere between $12,000 and $20,000 — plus closing costs.
+To find out what low-down-payment loans you qualify for and how your down payment impacts your monthly housing costs, check today's rates and apply for a mortgage with a trusted lender.